Shoulder Dislocation Treatment

 What Can Be Mistaken for a Dislocated Shoulder?

+Because joint shoulder dislocation symptoms can overlap with other shoulder injuries, several conditions may feel similar.
 A shoulder separation can commonly be mistaken for a dislocated shoulder.
 It affects the acromioclavicular (AC) joint, where the collarbone meets the shoulder blade.

 In this injury, the ligaments connecting these bones are stretched or torn, causing pain, swelling, and limited movement.
 However, unlike a dislocation, a shoulder separation doesn’t involve the upper arm bone shifting out of the shoulder socket.